PdroBastos/backend-challenge/README.md

 # External Api

  For converting text to audio (TTS) you must use https://www.voicerss.org/ api.
-Be aware that the documentation for using this API is in the provided link and that you should create an free account to receive a api key to use it. ( You should not share your api key with us, create a env variable nammed TTS_KEY that will hold the key, we are going to use our individual key in test).
+Be aware that the documentation for using this API is in the provided in the link and that you should create an free account to receive an api key to use it.
+(Please, do not share your api key with us, create a env variable nammed TTS_KEY that will hold the key, we are going to use our individual key in tests).

  # Routes

- Your api should have at least the following Routes:
+ Your Api should have at least the following Routes:

   - POST /user/ -> Create user
   - GET /users/ -> Get all users (only for users that are admin)